Keep the Campaign Costs Down

 Understand Your Customer

-It might seem obvious, but every Adwords campaign starts with generating a customer persona so you can understand who you're marketing to.
+It might seem obvious, but every Google Ads campaign starts with generating a customer persona so you can understand who you're marketing to.

 This step is crucial, and so many people blindly skip over it.
 You can't sell a product or service to someone you don't understand.
 The first step should always be to write down a list of characteristics of your ideal buyer.